reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ```
 Here we have first defined a standard queue named `mydlq` for using it as the dead-letter queue.

-The redrive policy of a SQS queue is used to specify the source queue, the dead-letter queue, and the conditions under which Amazon SQS will move messages if the consumer of the source queue fails to process a message a specified number of times.
+The redrive policy of an SQS queue is used to specify the source queue, the dead-letter queue, and the conditions under which Amazon SQS will move messages if the consumer of the source queue fails to process a message a specified number of times.
 The `maxReceiveCount` is the number of times a consumer tries to receive a message from a queue without deleting it before being moved to the dead-letter queue.

 Accordingly, we have defined the `Redrive policy` in the attribute map when creating the source queue with `maxReceiveCount` value of `10` and Amazon Resource Names (ARN) of the dead-letter queue.

-## Trigger AWS Lambda Function by Messages in the Queue
+## Trigger AWS Lambda Function by Incoming Messages in the Queue

 AWS Lambda is a serverless, event-driven compute service which we can use to run code for any type of application or backend service without provisioning or managing servers.

 We can trigger the Lambda function from many AWS services and only pay for what we use.

-We can attach a SQS standard and FIFO queues to an AWS Lambda function as an event source.
+We can attach an SQS standard and FIFO queues to an AWS Lambda function as an event source.
 The lambda function will get triggered whenever messages are put in the queue.
 The function will read and process messages in the queue.

 The Lambda function will poll the queue and invoke the Lambda function by passing an event parameter that contains the messages in the queue.